Club: FC Astana & FC Bayterek | Opening: 2009 | Capacity: 30,000 seats

 The Astana Arena is part of a sports complex including an ice rink and indoors hall.
 The area around the stadium is mainly residential and there is little around in terms of eating and drinking.

-Click here for an overview of hotels near the Astana Arena and other parts of Astana.
+Click here for an overview of hotels near the Astana Arena.

-Tickets for FC Astana matches can be bought at the box office of the Astana Arena.
+Tickets for FC Astana matches can be bought online at the official website or at the box office of the stadium.
 Tickets typically cost about KZT 200.00.